Thank you for applying for a place at St Mark's CE Primary School.

-You will need to confirm whether your child will start school on a full-time or part-time basis by Friday 8th June (please see your initial letter, which you will receive during May).
-We find a lot of children remain part-time for at least the first term but this is an individual decision, personal to each family.
-It will be dependent on a number of factors including how old your child is, their stage of development and the nature of their pre-school experience.
-Your child does not need to be in compulsory full-time education until the term after their 5th birthday.
-The school encourages you to make the decision which is right for your child.
+You will need to confirm whether your child will start school on a full-time or part-time basis by Friday 7th June (please see your initial letter, which you will receive during May).
+Your child does not need to be in compulsory full-time education until the term after their 5th birthday and the school encourages you to make the decision which is right for your child.
 If you decide to start your child part-time, then wish them to go full-time, we ask for a week’s notice in writing.
 Once your child has opted to go full-time, it is not then possible to change to part-time.

 Drop-off – During the first few days you are welcome to bring your child into class.
 As your child settles into routine, we would ask you to say goodbye to them in the courtyard.